 Treatment: Prompt medical attention is essential to get this condition treated.
 Any delay can cause the appendix to burst.
 Surgical removal of the inflamed appendix is the only treatment for appendicitis.

-6. Pediatric hernia:
+6. Pediatric hernia

 Treatment: Fortunately, hernias are visible from the outside, and therefore, can be noticed by a parent or a doctor during a routine checkup.
 Hernias close on their own over a period, but if they are painful, then medical intervention may be required.
-Surgical rectification of the breached intestines is a treatment for the condition.
+Surgical rectification of the breached intestines is a possible treatment for the condition.

-7. Intestinal blockage:
+7. Intestinal blockage

 Intestinal blockages are two types:

-8. Inflammatory bowel disease:
+8. Inflammatory bowel disease

-These diseases can be rare in babies, but ulcerative colitis and Crohn’s disease are two inflammatory bowel diseases that can affect infants (15).
+These diseases can be rare in babies, but ulcerative colitis and Crohn’s disease are two inflammatory bowel diseases that can rarely affect infants (16).
 These problems are mostly a result of extreme genetic mutation.
-There is no definitive treatment for this condition and medication is aimed at cutting down the intensity of the pain and associated symptoms (16).
+There is no definitive treatment for this condition, and medication is aimed at cutting down the intensity of the pain and associated symptoms (17).

-9. Urinary tract infection:
+9. Urinary tract infection

 Constipation in babies younger than 12 months is very common and causes hardened stool that is very tough to pass.
 The retention of fecal matter for abnormally long durations causes bloating of the abdomen, leading to stomach pain and cramps (19).